State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this study, we provided practical insights on the complex relationship between state representation in reinforcement learning, available system and environment information, and sim-to-real transfer.
-Using a grasping task that is easy to solve for a model-based approach with full system knowledge, we examined how well an RL agent that uses a representation with an increasing level of abstraction can solve the same task.
-While RL agents with hand-crafted representation had 100\% success, it was challenging to solve the task from images considering the high precision needed in combination with the low resolution image input and the simulation-only training.
-We found that autoencoder-based methods need to be incentivised with domain knowledge to provide a robust representation for solving the task.
-An RL agent relying on representation from our proposed Incentivized Grasping AutoEncoder could completely solve the task in simulation, and achieved a success rate of 84\% in sim-to-real transfer.
+In this study, we provided practical insights into the complex relationship between state representation in reinforcement learning, available system and environment information, and sim2real transfer.
+Using a grasping task that is easy to solve for a model-based approach with full system knowledge, we examined how well an \gls{RL} agent that uses a representation with an increasing level of abstraction can solve the same task.
+While \gls{RL} agents with hand-crafted representation had 100\% success, it was challenging to solve the task from images, considering the high precision needed in combination with the low-resolution image input and the simulation-only training.
+We found that autoencoder-based methods need to be incentivized with domain knowledge to provide a robust representation for solving the task.
+An \gls{RL} agent relying on representation from our proposed Incentivized Grasping AutoEncoder could completely solve the task in simulation and achieve a success rate of 84\% in sim2real transfer.
+We claim that the additional loss terms in IGAE make feature detection easier in low-resolution frames since the reconstruction is incentivized to focus on the smaller segmented areas of the gripper and object.

-In future work, we would like to further explore the potential of autoencoders and other general representation learning approaches in complex tasks, where \gls{RL} agents should possess the flexibility to discern the critical aspects of the environment they operate in and relying on user-defined and hard-coded state representations can constrain the agents adaptability.
-Through tasks that require rich contact, like grasping in cluttered scenes, object pushing or interaction with novel objects, as well as through architectures like vision transformers, we anticipate gaining deeper insights into the most effective state representation approaches for robotics applications.
+In future works, we would like to further explore the potential of autoencoders and other general or incentivized representation learning approaches in complex tasks, where \gls{RL} agents should possess the flexibility to discern the critical aspects of the environment they operate in and assess whether relying on user-defined and hard-coded state representations can constrain the agent's adaptability.
+Through tasks that require rich contact, like grasping in cluttered scenes, object pushing, or interaction with novel objects, as well as through architectures like vision transformers, we anticipate gaining deeper insights into the most effective state representation approaches for robotics applications.